SamDevaraja/NeoMart-Smart-Retail-Management-System/README.md

 - RAM: 8 GB
 - Storage: 10 GB free disk space (SSD preferred)

-> Hardware details can be checked using:
+> Hardware details can be checked via:
 > **This PC → Properties** or **Settings → System → About**

 ---